spongedev1/cc-smeltery/README.md

+## please do not use this yet, this is a work in progress

 # cc-smeltery

 **WARNING:** this program requires plethora to be installed and will most likely only work on versions that plethora supports. i might rewrite the program to support later versions.